lara-vel-dev/lara-vel-dev/README.md

 <img align="right" src="https://media.tenor.com/RmHjgPk7VS8AAAAC/azula-queen-burning.gif" width="400"/>

 <p>
 	STEM Woman.
 Software Developer with 2 years of experience.
 My true passions in the coding universe are Python and JavaScript.
-I'm not just a programmer; I'm a perpetual learner and a technology junkie.
-I thrive on the thrill of discovering new things and exploring the latest trends in the tech world.

 </p>

+<p>I'm not just a programmer; I'm a perpetual learner and a technology junkie.
+I thrive on the thrill of discovering new things and exploring the latest trends in the tech world. </p>

+<p>Beyond programming, I love cooking, drawing, gaming and of course, watching series. </p>